emmajanedrews/base-template/_posts/2018-01-03-make-every-day-a-vacation-in-2018.md

 Wherever you are, you can do this too.
 Whether it’s going to the beach, going to great restaurants, going to museums, or seeing a concert, you can find a reason and a way to vacation every day.

 Of course, we all have careers and obligations.
 We can’t devote all of our time to leisurely activities.
-However, **even during these busy times we can still find little moments that bring us peace, joy, and laughter every day.**
+However, **even during these busy times, we can still find little moments that bring us peace, joy, and laughter every day.**

 So in 2018, I’m committed to vacationing every day.
 How about you?